MIPLabCH/Sareen_CorticospinalGradients/README.md

 ## 💾 Data

 To support reproducibility of the analyses and figures reported in this article, this repository includes preprocessed subject-level functional connectivity (FC) matrices used by the analysis code:
-`_fcmatrices/` : Subject-level FC matrices for the full corticospinal ROI set; `_fcmatrices_33sp/` : Subject-level FC matrices for the somatomotor cortical parcels and 33 spinal cord ROIs; `_fcmatrices_8sp/` : Subject-level FC matrices for the somatomotor cortical parcels and 8 spinal cord ROIs |
+`_fcmatrices/` : Subject-level FC matrices for the full corticospinal ROI set; `_fcmatrices_33sp/` : Subject-level FC matrices for the somatomotor cortical parcels and 33 spinal cord ROIs; `_fcmatrices_8sp/` : Subject-level FC matrices for the somatomotor cortical parcels and 8 spinal cord ROIs.

 Each CSV file contains one participant-level ROI-by-ROI FC matrix.
 ROI labels are stored in both the row index and column headers, and matrices within a directory share an identical ROI ordering.
 The analysis notebooks load these matrices directly, compute group-average FC matrices, derive functional gradients, and generate the corresponding figures.